Valparaiso Downtown Commercial District: History

 The Portersville Land Company platted the town of Portersville in 1836.
-The next year, the town was renamed in honor of Commodore David Porter’s last battle outside the Chilean port of Valparaiso.
+The next year, the town was renamed in honor of Commodore David Porter’s last battle outside the Chilean port of Valparaíso.
 The County had been named in honor of Commodore Porter.
 The first building were constructed near the Morgan Street bridge (corner of Morgan Street and Lincolnway).
 The town did not begin to grow until 1850, when the first railroad was completed through town.

 The first courthouse was completed in 1837.
 This frame structure was replaced in 1852, and again in 1885 with a limestone structure.
 The current courthouse is the 1885 structure, restored after the 1934 fire, which destroyed the distinctive clock tower.

 The county jail was located on Mechanic Street (Indiana Street today).
 The log building was replaced in 1871 with a modern limestone building.
 It was attached to the Sheriff’s residence, which had been built 11 years earlier.

 Public programs were held in the Grand Opera House when it opened in 1874.
 Originally known as the Fiske Opera House, it was the first public space in Valparaiso.
 The first floor was retail space and the second floor could hold up to 700 people.
 In 1893 the Memorial Hall was built to honor Civil War Veterans and could hold an audience of 1,000.